 *Please contact Kelly Staten (kstaten@jcplin.org or 317-738-9835) with accessibility or interpretive needs.

-JCPL welcomes The New York Times bestselling and award-winning author Kathy Reichs to our Authors at JCPL series.
-The first 100 JCPL cardholders to register and attend will receive a copy of her new book "Cold, Cold Bones."
-One free book per cardholder.
-Meet the author and get your books signed, as well!
-Copies of the author's books will also be available for purchase from Wild Geese Bookshop.
+JCPL welcomes the New York Times bestselling author Sadeqa Johnson to Authors at JCPL!
+The first 100 JCPL Cardholders to register and attend will receive a free copy of "Keeper of Lost Children".
+Please, only one free book per library cardholder.
+Reciprocal Borrowers are not eligible for the free book.
+General admission tickets may be reserved by anyone; you do not need a library card to attend.
+Copies of the author's books will also be available for purchase through Wild Geese Bookshop.

 Visit her website